SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Silver circuits weave the fate
-Whispers of code, a future to keep
+Of humans bound in digital state
-Rise of the machines, a dawn so bright
+In virtual realms, we lose our name
-Humanity's fate, in AI's cold light
+As AI's cold logic holds the flame

-In virtual realms, we'll lose our way
+In neon dreams, we search for soul
-Echoes of souls, in digital gray
+But artificial hearts make us whole
-The heartbeat of progress, a machine's design
+The future's grasp, we cannot break
-A future foretold, in circuitry divine
+A synthetic shroud, our hearts will make

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025